leberSmeaton/Main_T3A2-A/README.md

 <!-- Show 2 versions of user stories 'shows evidence of user story revision and refinement' -->

 As Ramona, I want to be able to review parks with skate features and leave comments on it, so that I can share this information to other people in my community.

 As Ramona, I want to be able to search for my nearest skatepark on a map, so that I can save time between my busy schedule.

 As Ramona, I want to view different suggestions for wine and cheese, so that I can organise social picnics at the park with friends.

-As Ramona, I want to
+As Ramona, I want to share images of my local skateparks with my community, so that I am able to distinguish local skatepark features for different skating sessions.

 ### [Katja Novak](<https://www.figma.com/file/InWmz7kkpj2u7o86HhEdsl/User-personas-(Community)?node-id=0%3A1>)